jjlong150/ExcelToGraphviz/docs/install-mac/README.md

     `Relationship Visualizer.xlsm`

 11. Enable macros, and grant permissions when prompted
-12. Optional - Save the file as a template for creating future spreadsheets.
+12. Save the file as a template for creating future spreadsheets.

 ## Detailed Instructions